I once knew a fairly

 minutes.
 In other words, and as far as we know, he has only the downside

 of his difficulty, which is attention-deficit disorder.
-In the high noon of
+In the high

 the age of information, the Republican Party packages and presents a